Julia-Karpa/BakedWithLove/README.md

 3. Users interested in baking gluten-free cakes and cupcakes.
 4. Users looking for fun, kid-friendly recipes.

 ### Logo
 I used BeFunky.com to make my logo.
 Since, this is a recipe site and I do bake gingerbread biscuits, I though that a gingerbreadman was the perfect logo.
+When you click on the logo, you return to the homepage.

 <img src="/assets/screeenshots/makinglogo.png">